resbaz/intro-git-workshop/README.md

 Please do the right thing by other attendees:

-**You must have all software installed and an internet connection established before the workshop begins!**
+**You must have all software installed and an internet connection established before the workshop begins.**

 ### Internet Connection